Kirkwood Club Handbook

 Groups that fail to meet the minimum qualifications to form a club, or those failing to submit an updated roster and constitution, will be considered inactive.
 Inactive clubs are not able to post flyers, reserve space, or host any meetings or activities until becoming active.

 Any money in a club account can be moved from the inactive club account to an active club account with approval from the Student Life office.
-Any money remaining in the club account after two years of inactive status will be transferred to a Student Life account.
+Any money remaining in the club account after two years of inactive status will be forfeited and transferred to a Student Life account.

 Clubs and organizations can be suspended without notice for a specified length of time that could range from two weeks up to one year.
 Suspension of clubs and organizations is at the discretion of the Student Life office.
-Any suspended club or organization will have any financial accounts frozen and be unable to act as a recognized group which includes, but is not limited to, the ability to post flyers, set up tables, book rooms, travel, and promote their group or activities.
+Any suspended club or organization will have any financial accounts frozen and be unable to act as a recognized group which includes, but is not limited to, the ability to post flyers, set up tables, reserve space, travel, and promote their group or activities.
 The following criteria may be used to suspend any club or organization that has:

 • been found to violate the rules and regulations of this club and organization handbook and/or the policies and procedures set forth by Kirkwood Community College.